StefanZander/lecture_notes/hci/flutter/skript/html/docs/themen/flutter_introduction.md

     - b) Decentralized in each widget.
 - Better: Data that belong exclusively to a widget should be stored/held there and not in a central store.
 Some state is only relevant for a specific widget so it is better stored there.

-StatefulWidgets have a `State` that is stored in the widget itself.
+Stateful widgets have a `State` that is stored in the widget itself.

 Stateful widgets can change their state by themselves.